miestasmia/Perdyshot/README.md

 At the current state of the project, Perdyshot is only capable of screenshotting entire windows, but support for area selections and more is planned.

-To use Perdyshot, grab the latest release (or clone this repository for bleeding edge) and run `python perdyshot.py`.
+To use Perdyshot, grab the latest release (or clone this repository for bleeding edge) and run `python perdyshot.py` or simply `./perdyshot.py` if you have execute permission to make use of shebang!
 Then select the window you want to capture and let it do its magic.
-It can take a while.
-The screenshot will be saved as `screenshot.png`.
+The screenshot will be saved as `screenshot.png` by default.

+For a list of options, use the `-h` command-line flags.
+Check out `perdyshot.conf`, too for even more options.

 # Examples
 ![](http://i.imgur.com/HhPFWtT.png)